ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 ### Known issue with the default storage policy
 {: #mcv-archi-comp-storage}

-For a vCenter Server instance with stretched vSAN cluster, the default storage policy is not usable due to the default RAID settings.
-The default vSAN storage policy is set to **Failures to tolerate 1 failure - RAID-5 (Erasure Coding)**, which cannot be achieved with the minimum stretched vSAN cluster size of 6 hosts.
+For a vCenter Server instance with stretched vSAN cluster and a cluster size of only six hosts, the default storage policy is not usable.
+This problem is due to the fact that the default vSAN storage policy is configured with the setting **Failures to tolerate 1 failure - RAID-5 (Erasure Coding)**, which cannot be achieved with the minimum stretched vSAN cluster size of six hosts.

 To resolve the issue, create a new vSAN storage policy that works with the 6-host cluster.
 Complete the following steps from the VMware vSphere Web Client:
 1. Select **Policies and Profiles** from the main menu.